tillkaeufer/DuCKLinG/README.md

 - prior_dict: Prior dictionary for all parameters that are not related to the slab grid (except for q_emis)
 - slab_prior_dict: Prior dictionary for all parameters related to the slab grid.
 If log_coldens=True to column densities are provided as their logarithm.
   - If the molecule is supposed to emit along a temperature range, set tmin and tmin for that molecule.
 If you want to emit at a single temperature set t_emis.
+If all molecules are emitting without temperature ranges you can delete q_emis from your prior_dict.
   - If the molecule is supposed to emit along a column density power law, set ColDens_tmin and ColDens_tmax, otherwise use ColDens.

 | :exclamation: Note that column density ranges are only possible if a temperature range is used, not for single temperatures. |